charmed-kubernetes/kubernetes-docs/pages/k8s/get-in-touch.md

 toc: False
 ---

-The team behind the **Charmed Distribution of Kubernetes<sup>&reg;</sup>** are keen to help and listen to your feedback.
+The team behind the **Charmed Kubernetes** are keen to help and listen to your feedback.
 There are a variety of ways to get in touch with suggestions, problems or just to get involved.

 ## IRC